CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 # 0. Overview

-The Tech Hub skill allows users to walk into the Capgemini Tech Hub @Phoenix and ask an alexa device about the Tech Hub.
+The Tech Hub skill allows users to walk into the Capgemini Tech Hub @Phoenix and ask an Alexa device about the Tech Hub.

 Examples of the questions the Tech Hub skill can answer include the following:

 - Tell me what the opening times for the tech hub are
 - Tell me about the facilities available in the Tech Hub
 - Tell me what's in the inventory
-- etc.

 # 1. Opening the skill

-The skill must first be invoked, using the invocation name 'Tech Hub'.
+The skill must first be invoked, using the invocation name 'tech hub'.
 Saying phrases such as:

 - "Open Tech Hub"